acmbpdc/.github/CONTRIBUTING.md

 ### **Suggesting Enhancements**

-This section guides you through submitting an enhancement suggestion, including new courses and minor improvements to existing lists.
+This section guides you through submitting an enhancement suggestion such as a new file/folder.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/).
 Create an issue and provide the following information: